rintoprie/IoT-Dashboard/README.md

 # IoT-Dashboard
-Simple dashboard for interaction with IoT devices
+Simple dashboard for interaction with IoT devices via MQTT